Getting Things Done® (GTD®) Resources

 Books

-David Allen has written three books centred around the Getting Things Done methodology.
-All are readily available in print, e-book and audiobook format.
+David Allen has written several books on the Getting Things Done methodology.
+All are readily available in print, e-book, and audiobook formats.

-Getting Things Done — First published in 2001, “Getting Things Done” is essentially the manual for the GTD and includes detailed overviews, examples and coaching advise to support you as you develop your GTD system.
-In March 2015 a brand new edition to the book was published.
+Getting Things Done — First published in 2001, “Getting Things Done” is essentially the manual for GTD and includes detailed overviews, examples, and coaching advice to support you as you develop your GTD system.
+In March 2015, a brand new edition of the book was published.

-Making it All Work David Allen’s second book take GTD concepts to a whole new level and delves more deeply into the models for control and perspective.
+Making it All Work David Allen’s second book takes GTD concepts to a whole new level and delves more deeply into the models for control and perspective.

-Ready for Anything — A collection of 52 essays written by David Allen over the past decade.
-Major themes include: Clearing your head, focusing your attention, creating structures that succeed and taking effective action.
+Ready for Anything — A collection of 52 essays David Allen wrote over a decade.
+Major themes include clearing your head, focusing your attention, creating successful structures, and taking effective action.

 Videos & Online Courses